atacamagroup/survivalguide/README.md

 ## Overview

-This is meant to serve as a bit of a manual or collection of tips for incoming students to help you transition smoother.
+This is meant to serve as a bit of a guide or collection of tips for incoming students to help you transition smoother.
 These tips are collected from the experiences of students.

-This handbook is compiled using `bookdown`, an R package for authoring books and technical documents.
+This guide is compiled using `bookdown`, an R package for authoring books and technical documents.
 The underlying files are [RMarkdown files][rmd].
 More on how to use `bookdown` can be found [here][bookdownbook].